mayer79/effectplots/README.md

 We use synthetic data with 1 Mio rows containing information on Motor TPL insurance policies and claims.
 The aim is to model claim frequency as a function of features like "driver_age" and "car_power".

-Before modeling, we want to study association between features and response.
+Before modeling, we want to study association between features and the response.

 ``` r
 library(effectplots)